DustinHendrickson/mod-city-siege/README.md

    For the configured delay (default 45 seconds), enemies remain passive and leaders yell RP messages configured in `CitySiege.Yell.LeaderSpawn`.

 6. **Combat Phase:**
-   After the cinematic delay, enemies become aggressive and use pathfinding (GetMotionMaster()->MovePoint()) to march toward the city leader.
-Enemies will engage any hostile players or NPCs in their path based on aggro settings.
+   After the cinematic delay, enemies become aggressive and use advanced pathfinding to navigate through the city.
+Units follow their configured waypoint paths (e.g., Stormwind: main gate → trade district → keep entrance → throne room) before reaching the city leader.
+Enemies will engage any hostile players or NPCs in their path based on aggro settings, then resume their waypoint progression after combat.

+7. **Respawn System:**
+   During active sieges, fallen units automatically respawn at the siege spawn point and rejoin the attack.
+Respawn times vary by unit type:
+   - Minions: 60 seconds
+   - Elites: 120 seconds (2 minutes)
+   - Mini-bosses: 180 seconds (3 minutes)
+   - Leaders: 300 seconds (5 minutes)

+   Respawned units reset to the first waypoint and begin their march again.

-7. **Periodic Yells:**
+8. **Periodic Yells:**
    Every 30 seconds (configurable), leaders and mini-bosses yell threatening messages configured in `CitySiege.Yell.Combat`.

 8. **Event Duration:**